mrRobot62/anycubic_filament_sku_sniffer/README.md

 # How to use the sniffer :-)

 ## Parameters
-- `--url` : whicht AC side shoud be sniffed.
-Possibel to use this parameter several times
+- `--url` : which AC side shoud be sniffed.
+Possible to use this parameter several times
 - `--region`: however between US/EN & DE websides there are different source codes which are searched for SKUs.
 German is default `--region de`, `--region us`, `--region en`
 - `--with-source`: if set, the URL is printed in the table as well
 - `--out`: create an output file